Testing the fit of relational models: Abstract

 \section{Abstract}

 Relational models generalize log-linear models to arbitrary discrete sample spaces by specifying effects associated with any subsets of their cells.
 A relational model may include an overall effect, pertaining to every cell after a reparameterization, and in this case, the properties of the maximum likelihood estimates (MLEs) are analogous to those computed under traditional log-linear models, and the goodness-of-fit tests are also the same.
 If an overall effect is not present in any reparameterization, the properties of the MLEs are considerably different, and the Poisson and multinomial MLEs are not equivalent.
-In the Poisson case, if the overall effect is not present, the observed total is not always preserved by the MLE, and thus the likelihood ratio statistic can become negative.
-A new asymptotic framework is developed in the Poisson case, and the Bregman statistic, derived from the corresponding information divergence, is introduced for goodness-of-fit testing.
-This statistic is asymptotically equivalent to the Pearson statistic, and they both are asymptotically chi-squared with the degrees of freedom determined by the model.
-In fact, this asymptotic behaviour holds, whether or not the overall effect is present and whether Poisson or multinomial sampling is used.
+In the Poisson case, if the overall effect is not present, the observed total is not always preserved by the MLE, and thus, the likelihood ratio statistic is not identical with twice the Kullback-Leibler divergence.
+However, as demonstrated, its general form may be obtained from the Bregman divergence.
+The asymptotic equivalence of the Pearson chi-squared and likelihood ratio statistics holds, but the generality considered here requires extended proofs.